nathreed/WMATAMap/README.md

 1. Obtain an API key from WMATA (free) and place it in the `data` directory in a file named `WMATA_API_KEY.txt`
 1. If you just want to get up and running quickly, run the `autoconfigure.sh` script in the `tools` directory.
 This will run the necessary tools
 (each tool does only one thing) and get the `data` directory properly configured.
+NOTE: You must run this script from inside the tools directory at the moment.
 1. If you'd like to obtain one of the intermediate data files, would like to fetch everything manually, or would like to update one, you can run the tools individually.
 Look at the README in each tool's directory for more info on what it needs to run.
 1. Obtain a Google Maps Javascript API key (free for what we are doing here) and place it in `webpage/MAPS_API_KEY.txt`